 Price – $30 – Buy It Here

 You probably weren’t expecting an Oculus Rift DK1 to appear on this list.
 Whilst these are not the most practical goggles in the world (I find it too bulky to carry around with me), the Oculus Rift destroys all the other Goggles listed above in certain areas.
-Firstly it has incredible immersion where by instead of getting 30 degrees field of view (like most goggles have) you get an unrivalled 110 degrees field of view.
+Firstly it has incredible immersion where by instead of getting 30 degrees field of view (like most goggles have) you get an unrivaled 110 degrees field of view.
 This will actually change your flying experience and make you feel like you are actually right there on top of the drone whizzing along at 50 miles per hour.

 It is important to note two things however.
 The DK1 isn’t made for FPV drones and therefore you will need some way to translate the video signal properly into a format that will display you the Rift (checkout this page for more details).
 Secondly, avoid the DK2 as it is not for FPV.
 Thirdly, I wouldn’t buy this as your only pair of FPV goggles – its too big and bulky to take with you everywhere you go.
 However, if you already have a pair of FPV goggles and your looking to buy another pair then seriously consider the Oculus Rift DK1 – it will give you the best FPV flying experience of your life.